IBM/mac-ibm-enrollment-app/README.md

 5. The customer is returned to the application bundle install screen after logging in from the reboot.

-6. When they have made their selection and choose to move forward, a jamf event request is made to begin the bundle installation.
-The script behind this event will examine an array of bundle choices the customer has made and process accordingly, being sure to update the UI with the propery property list keys each step of the way.
+6. When they have made their selection and choose to move forward, a JAMF event request is made to begin the bundle installation.
+The script behind this event will examine an array of bundle choices the customer has made and process accordingly, being sure to update the UI with the corresponding property list keys each step of the way.

 ![phase3-Further reading](https://github.com/ibm/mac-ibm-enrollment-app/blob/master/images/phase3.png)

-7. Finally the customer is provided with resources to help them with their new job.
+7. Finally, the customer is provided with resources to help them with their new job.